21 Amazing Fluffy Animals in the World

 Image Source: Wikimedia

-11. Abyssinian Guinea Pig
+11. Abyssinian Guinea Pig (Cavia porcellus)

 Abyssinian Guinea Pig is a breed of guinea pig and is popular both as a pet and show animal.
 The animal species is different from others by its coat cover which is referred to as rosettes.
 One of the fluffy animals is also belived to be the oldest guinea pig breed.
-As the name suggests, it is not originated in Abyssinia which is now known as Ethiopia.
+As the name suggests, it did not originate in Abyssinia which is now known as Ethiopia.
 The actual origin of the species is believed to be in South America.

 Abyssinian Guinea Pig